 By the time my toddler was 2 years old and my daughter was 6 months, I was experiencing daily migraine attacks, vomiting every day, was so weak that I could not walk down the hall without holding on to walls, spending my days on the couch, and unable to work.
 I was homebound except for doctor appointments.
 I was anxious and depressed that I would spend the rest of my life in constant pain.
 I was taking Excedrin Migraine on a daily basis to take the edge off my head pain.
 I was taking Sumatriptan 10 times a month which left me even weaker and sicker.

 Searching for help

 I was trying different treatments and nothing was working.
 Preventive medications were failing me.
 Botox treatment did not work.
-Acupuncture, physical therapy, injections, pain relievers did not touch my pain.
+Acupuncture, physical therapy, injections did not touch my pain.
 Meanwhile, I grew hopeless.

-Approximately 50% of patients with chronic headache have rebound. [i] Rebound headache or medication overuse headache (MOH) is caused by excessive use of acute (prescribed or over the counter) medications.
+Approximately 50% of patients with chronic headache have rebound. [i] Rebound headache officially named medication overuse headache (MOH) is caused by excessive use of certain acute (prescribed or over the counter) medications.

 The ICHD-3[ii] diagnostic criteria for rebound headaches is as follows:

 - Headache occurring on ≥15 days a month in a patient with a pre-existing headache disorder;